TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 ## Removing Blocks

-You can remove existing blocks from the editor using the following API call:
+You can remove existing blocks from the editor using the following call:

 ```typescript
 // Definition